QuentinRa/blog.quentinra.dev/info/java/beginner/packages.md

 [Go back](..)

-When use java, you will use some classes defined by the JDK like ``Math``, `Exception` or `Integer`, ...
+When using java, you will use some classes defined by the JDK like ``Math``, `Exception` or `Integer`, ...
 You don't have to import class like `Exception` or `Integer`  (since they are imported by default, being in the package `java.lang`) but sometimes you will have to import some classes.
-For that, it's better for you to know what's a **package**.
+For that, you should know what's a **package**.

 <div class="sr"></div>

 ## Package

 At first, we can say that a **package** is a folder.
-For instance you can put your code in a folder ``src`` and say "Hey!
+For instance, you can put your code in a folder ``src`` and say "Hey!
 My code is in the package src".